 Need a Little Babyproofing Help in Kansas City?

 When your baby is starting to crawl and explore, we help make sure your home environment is safe.
-The Soft Landing offers in-home, one-on-one childproofing consultation and installation for parents in Kansas City, including Overland Park, Olathe, Leawood, Shawnee, Mission, Lenexa, Liberty and Lee’s Summit.
+We offer in-home, one-on-one childproofing consultation and installation for parents in Kansas City, including Overland Park, Olathe, Leawood, Shawnee, Mission, Lenexa, Liberty and Lee’s Summit.